Kerd/hpoa/README.md

 # hpoa
 Python API for HP Insight Onboard Administrator SOAP Interface.<br>
-Use this library to read and update BladeSystem c7000 and c3000 configuration.
+Use this library to read and update HP BladeSystem c7000 and c3000 configuration.

 Tested on c7000 only.